Rockslide: Disaster prevention

-With increasing populations in rural areas around the world, the hazards presented by potential rock slides are becoming more of a pressing issue moving forward.
-Luckily, individuals working in the fields of geologic science and engineering continue to perfect methods of rock slide detection, assessment, and warning.
-New earth observation tools have supplied a much enhanced ability to detect potential rock slide hazards.
-Analysis of sequential InSAR and LiDAR data provides a very valuable regional view of slope movement.
+With increasing populations in rural areas around the world, the hazards presented by potential rock slides are becoming an increasingly pressing issue.
+In preparation, individuals working in the fields of geologic science and engineering continue to perfect methods of rock slide detection, assessment, and warning.

+New earth observation tools have supplied a much enhanced ability to detect potential rock slide hazards with analysis of sequential InSAR and LiDAR data that provides a regional view of slope movement.
 Once susceptible areas are discovered, detailed analysis can be carried out at the specific site.
 These assessments are used to determine the amount of material that will be released as well as the speed at which this material will be transported.

 Once a site is deemed hazardous, different types of geologic engineering techniques are used in order to prevent the compromised slope from failing.
 Some of these designs are listed below.